Frank Turner: Try This at Home and No Man's Land (2019–2020)

 The album's lead single, "Sister Rosetta", and its accompanying podcast episode were released on 3 July 2019.
 The song's lyrics tell the story of gospel singer-songwriter and guitarist Sister Rosetta Tharpe, who heavily influenced later rock-and-roll musicians such as Chuck Berry, Elvis Presley and Johnny Cash.
 For the song's podcast episode, Turner hosted alongside fellow musician Emily Barker (who had also written a song about Tharpe) and discussed her legacy.

 Turner promoted No Man's Land with a run of nine shows across the UK, starting at the Alhambra Theatre, Dunfermline, on 22 November 2019 and finishing at Alexandra Palace, London, on 3 December 2019.
-The shows were something different for Turner: all venues were seated, and the shows were split into two distinct sets.
+These differed from Turner's typical performances: all venues were seated, and the shows were split into two distinct sets.
 The first set was a solo set that saw Turner playing songs from No Man's Land and telling the stories behind the songs and the historical women about whom they were written.
-The second part of the show saw Turner play with the full band, but the production was far more stripped-back and thoughtful and very different to the usual Turner set.
+The second part of the show saw Turner play with the full band, but the production was more stripped-back and thoughtful than a usual Turner set.
 The recording of his show at City Hall in Newcastle on 27 November 2019 was released as a live album on 24 April 2020.
 Due to the COVID-19 pandemic of 2020, it was only released digitally.

 On 13 December 2019, Turner released a live recording of his 2000th show.
 The release was issued on CD and DVD and documented his performance at Rock City, Nottingham, on 15 December 2016.
 The DVD tracklisting includes a version of the classic Motörhead track "Ace of Spades".

-On 31 July 2020, West Coast vs. Wessex (a split album with Los Angeles band NOFX) was released on Fat Wreck Chords.
+On 31 July 2020, West Coast vs. Wessex, a split album with Los Angeles band NOFX, was released on Fat Wreck Chords.
 The ten-track album saw each act cover five songs from each other's discography.

 On 13 November 2020, Turner released Buddies II: Still Buddies, a follow-up to 2010's Buddies EP.
 The ten-track album saw Turner once again team up with friend Jon Snodgrass.
 As with the 2010 original, the album was written in one day; however, this time the writing and recording process had to take place remotely due to the COVID-19 pandemic of 2020.
 Buddies II is the first album that Turner recorded, mixed and mastered on his own.